- Describe an athlete’s energy needs for different types of activity.

 Between menstrual dysfunction and low bone density in the following text: Low estrogen levels reduce the absorption of calcium and increase calcium loss from bones.

 Iron deficiency is very common in athletes.
 During exercise, iron-containing proteins like hemoglobin and myoglobin are needed in great amounts.
 An iron deficiency can impair muscle function to limit work capacity leading to compromised training performance.
 Some athletes in intense training may have an increase in iron losses through sweat, urine, and feces.
 Iron losses are greater in females than males due to the iron lost in blood every menstrual cycle.
 Female athletes, distance runners, and vegetarians are at the greatest risk for developing iron deficiency.
 See Table 7.10.3 for the potential amounts of iron loss each day in male and female athletes.
-An increased recommendation for both genders is shown below.
+An increased recommendation for both sexes is shown below.
 These recommendations are based on the assumption that iron has a 10% absorption efficiency.
 As noted above, women athletes have a greater iron loss due to menstruation and therefore must increase their dietary needs more than male athletes.2

 Sports anemia, which is different from iron deficiency anemia is an adaptation to training for athletes.
 Excessive training causes the blood volume to expand in order to increase the amount of oxygen delivered to the muscles.
 During sports anemia, the synthesis of red blood cells lags behind the increase in blood volume which results in a decreased percentage of blood volume that is red blood cells.
 The total amount of red blood cells remains the same or may increase slightly to continue the transport of oxygen.
 Eventually, as training progresses, the number of red blood cells will increase to catch up with the total blood volume.